George Latham, ASIP

-Kelly Clark is the Director of the Tellus Mater Foundation, a private family foundation dedicated to sustainable capitalism as a means of preserving natural capital.
+Kelly Clark is the Director of the Finance Dialogue which works with investors, financial experts, NGOs and philanthropists to catalyse a substantial redirection of capital into the low carbon economy.
+Previously Kelly was a Director of the Tellus Mater Foundation, a private family foundation dedicated to sustainable capitalism.
 She is also the Managing Director of Marmanie Consulting, an impact investing advisory firm.
 Kelly serves as an advisor to Carbon Tracker and to the Stranded Asset programme at the Smith School of Enterprise and Environment, Oxford University.
-She is the impact investing advisor to the Friends Provident Foundation, and she holds Advisory Board seats with the Ashden Trust, Finance Matters, and The Environmental Funders Network (EFN) as well as WHEB.
+She is the impact investing advisor to the Friends Provident Foundation, and she holds Advisory Board seats with the Ashden Trust, Finance Matters, and The Environmental Funders Network (EFN) as well as WHEB

 Mike Clark, External Adviser